Table of Contents

-We made efforts to make a blacklist of places, where past doctors had horrible experiences.
+We made efforts to make a blacklist of UK accommodation places, where past IMG had horrible experiences.
 Have a look here, blacklisted accommodations, before you finalize your accommodation just to be safe.

 If you have suffered, you can help future doctors by filling this accommodation feedback form.